ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 ### Monitoring with Prometheus

 To add a Prometheus endpoint on a Public Cloud Load Balancer, create a listener with a `PROMETHEUS` special protocol.
+This will enable the  `/metrics` endpoint which by default listens on all the interfaces from your load balancer. **This means that if your load balancer is using a Floating IP, by default the `/metrics` endpoints will be opened to the internet**.
+To avoid that, we advise to set the `allowed_cidrs`` option to protect your metrics, for example with the CIDR of the subnet where the load balancer is spawned.

-This will enable the endpoint `/metrics` on the listener.
-This listener type provides the same features as the "regular" listeners, such as `allowed_cidrs`, but does not support attaching pools or L7 policies.
+This listener type provides the same features as the "regular" listeners but does not support attaching pools or L7 policies.
 All metrics will be identified by the Octavia object ID (UUID) of the resources.

 > [!primary]
 >